karlmdavis/rps-tourney/dev/work-log.md

     * 10 min work.
 * Worked on fleshing out stub classes.
 Still more to do there.
     * 0.75 hr work.

+### 2013-11-14, Thursday

+* Removed the GUID library and implemented all of GuestAuthService (not tested).
+    * 0.75 hr work.